 And, as we have talked about before, protein helps to build muscle.
 In turn, those muscles help drive your metabolism.
 So, this is more than great chocolatey taste, it’s helping you achieve weight loss.

-How to Use Weight Watchers Protein Powder
+6 Ideas of How to Use Weight Watchers Protein Powder

 I could just tell you the basic stuff on the back of the package, but you’ll figure those out for yourself.
 So instead, I have been playing with some yummy flavor combinations and getting creative.
 I’ve worked this into my diet as a low-point treat.
 And, on one or two occasions, I’ve used it to replace a meal when I was too rushed to eat well.

 Regardless of how you use this protein to fuel your body, here are six scrumptious ways to use this product.
-In theory each recipe should work with WW’s Vanilla Protein Booster, as well!
+In theory, each recipe should work with WW’s Vanilla Protein Booster, as well!

 1 – Make decadent chocolate pudding